CypherpunkLabs/How-We-Process-Orders/README.md

 requested by law enforcement.
 We do not have such data and simply use their API to request details.
 Our API check runs once a minute.

 https://developer.paypal.com/docs/api/orders/v2/#orders_get

+We only request order type, duration, and region(coming soon to the site).

 As we do not offer refunds in anyway it is important to understand that we do not have access to the console for PayPal.
 We run a process every day at 4:30pm Central Time to send any PayPal order money received to the company bank.
 We do this for consistency and auditing on our end with all cryptocurrency payments too.
 As we are a transparent